Loading...

 How to use fine-grained tool streaming

-Fine-grained tool streaming is available on all models and all platforms (Claude API, Amazon Bedrock, Google Vertex AI, and Microsoft Foundry).
-To use it, set eager_input_streaming to true on any tool where you want fine-grained streaming enabled, and enable streaming on your request.
+Fine-grained tool streaming is supported on the Claude API, Claude Platform on AWS, Amazon Bedrock, Vertex AI, and Microsoft Foundry.
+To use it, set eager_input_streaming to true on any user-defined tool where you want fine-grained streaming enabled, and enable streaming on your request.

 Here's an example of how to use fine-grained tool streaming with the API: